Crossover of the dimensionality of 3d spin fluctuations in LaCoPO: Results and discussion

-The calculated curve using Eq.
-(5) is also shown in Fig. 6.
-This also agrees quite satisfactorily with the experimental results and therefore further confirms the above conclusion.
-Since the spin fluctuation is 2D in nature above 150 K, the relaxation time should be greater than that in the case where 3D spin fluctuation dominates.
-Possibly this is the reason for the smaller value of $T_1$ obtained for the calculated value of $1/T_1T$ using Eq.
-(3) above 150 K. Thus we can conclude that their is a crossover from 2D to 3D ferromagnetic spin fluctuations from room temperature to low temperature through 150 K. Below 100 K, the relaxation process is mainly governed by the Korringa process.
-The $1/T_1T$ vs $T$ curve for LaFePO is shown in the inset of Fig.4.
-The behavior is very similar to that reported in Ca-doped LaFePO.
-The slow but gradual increase of $1/T_1$ with $T$ in the range 50 - 300 K could be a signature of the weaker short range correlations among the 3d spins of Fe in LaFePO compared to that in LaCoPO.
+Moreover, the SCR theory of WIF with 3D spin fluctuatons\cite{Moriya,Ohta09}, predicts that 1/$\chi$ or 1/$M$ should vary as $T^{4/3}$.
+However it can be seen from the inset of Fig. 1 that above 150 K 1/$\chi$ deviates from this relation which indicates that there is a change in the nature of the spin fluctuation near $T_C$.
+Thus from magnetization and the relaxation data, we conclude that their is a crossover from 2D to 3D ferromagnetic spin fluctuations across 150 K. Below 100 K, the relaxation process is mainly governed by the Korringa process.
+The $1/T_1T$ vs $T$ curve for LaFePO is shown in the inset of Fig. 4.
+The behavior is very similar to that reported in Ca-doped LaFePO.The slow but gradual increase of $1/T_1$ with $T$ in the range 50 - 300 K could be a signature of the weaker short range correlations among the 3d spins of Fe in LaFePO compared to that in LaCoPO.

+Contribution of the anisotropy of $K$ and $1/T_1T$ arises from both the dipolar and hyperfine fields.
+The former is proportional to the bulk susceptibility($\chi$).
+As in case of LaCoPO, $\chi$ increases in the range 135-300, so a decrease in the $^{31}$P line shape anisotropy in this range, clearly suggests a decrease in the anisotropy of the hyperfine field, with a negligible contribution from the dipolar field anisotropy.